Edea Kramer

-Edea was created by Tetsuya Nomura, who originally intended her to be an antagonist named "Witch" in Final Fantasy VII who served the character Jenova, one of its antagonists.
+Edea was created by Tetsuya Nomura, who originally intended her to be an antagonist named "Witch" in Final Fantasy VII who served the character Jenova, one of the game's major antagonists.
 The design went unused in Final Fantasy VII, but because Nomura liked it, it was featured in Final Fantasy VIII.
 She has received generally positive reception, being noted as an effective villain and praised for her dress.

 Concept and creation

 Edea is one of three character concepts, along with Fujin and Raijin, to have been created before Final Fantasy VIII.
 Edea's design, created by Tetsuya Nomura, was originally intended to be featured in Final Fantasy VII and was known as "Witch".
 She was meant to be a servant of Jenova.
 Nomura based Edea's design on the style of Yoshitaka Amano, who was the character illustrator of Final Fantasy VI and previous games.
 This design was not used, but they chose to use this design for her in Final Fantasy VIII due to how much Nomura liked her.
 A scene depicting Edea murdering someone in front of a cheering crowd was met with speculation that Edea was mind controlling the audience, which was later confirmed in the Final Fantasy VIII Ultimania guide.